Home Articles Zaha Hadid: The Queen of Curves

 Credit: www.archdaily.com/1029762/shenzhen-science-and-technology-museum-zaha-hadid-architects

-Zaha Hadid changed architecture forever.
-Her designs still inspire new generations.
-As Rem Koolhaas said, she was “a planet in her own orbit.”
-Her work proves that design can break rules and still belong in any setting—even among Oxford’s ancient spires.
+Even so, her insistence that a building could express motion and feeling permanently widened the vocabulary of modern design.
+As Rem Koolhaas noted, she was “a planet in her own orbit,” and her work proves that design can break the rules and still belong in any setting, even among Oxford’s ancient spires.

 Share